-Taking the sun as an example, the magnetic field in the plane perpendicular to the axis of rotation of the sun is called the toroidal magnetic field, and the magnetic field in the plane parallel to the axis of rotation is called the poloidal magnetic field.
+Taking the Sun as an example, the magnetic field in the plane perpendicular to the axis of rotation of the Sun is called the toroidal magnetic field, and the magnetic field in the plane parallel to the axis of rotation is called the poloidal magnetic field.
 The same is true for convection.

-According to the Cowling's theorem, axisymmetric convection does not generate a stable axisymmetric magnetic field, either poloidal or toroidal.
+According to Cowling's theorem, axisymmetric convection does not generate a stable axisymmetric magnetic field, either poloidal or toroidal.

-The ω effect is the effect of generating a toroidal magnetic field from a poloidal magnetic field where there is a gradient in angular velocity.
+The ω effect generates a toroidal magnetic field from a poloidal magnetic field where there is a gradient in angular velocity.
 Since the rotation of the surface of the Sun is faster at the equator than at the poles, there is an angular velocity gradient.
 If there is a poloidal magnetic field as the initial magnetic field, the magnetic field is stretched so that it is wound up by the angular velocity gradient, and the poloidal magnetic field becomes a toroidal magnetic field.
-If the toroidal magnetic field is changed to a poloidal magnetic field, the magnetic field magnetic field is changed to a poloidal magnetic field, the results supported the Cowling's theorem.
+If the toroidal magnetic field is changed to a poloidal magnetic field, the magnetic field may be amplified.
+However, no such effect has been found.
+In the end, the results support Cowling's theorem.

 The α effect assumes a velocity field that twists a magnetic field.
-The idea is to twist the toroidal magnetic field in some places and direct it in the poloidal direction.
-Therefore, if an α effect is added to the ω effect, mutual exchange of magnetic fields is possible, and the magnetic field may be amplified.
+The concept is to twist the toroidal magnetic field in some places and direct it in the poloidal direction.
+Therefore, if an α effect is added to the ω effect, a mutual exchange of magnetic fields is possible, and the magnetic field can be amplified.
 However, this approach is not as easy to use as described above.
 Researchers are combining these effects with complex convection to further elucidate the mechanism of magnetic field generation.

-The notion that a magnetic field is generated by complex convection or that an axisymmetric magnetic field does not occur constrains the study.
+The notion that a magnetic field is generated by complex convection or that an axisymmetric magnetic field does not occur constrains research.
 If it is clarified that a magnetic field can be generated by simpler convection, research in this field will further advance.
-This paper explores the possibility of generating a magnetic field by convection, which is simpler.
+This paper explores the possibility of generating a magnetic field by convection, which is a simpler concept.

-We compare our theory with Cowling's theorem, which is the most famous and most effective theorem explaining our theory.
+We compare our theory with Cowling's theorem, which is the most famous and most effective theorem for explaining our theory.
 The problem arises by rigorously deriving the electromagnetic induction equations.
 Cowling's theory omits certain elements from this equation.
-However, it was found that these elements are the very body of axisymmetric magnetic field generation.
+However, it has been found that these elements are the very essence of axisymmetric magnetic field generation.
 In other words, the meaning of Cowling's theorem is reversed.
-This is a novel idea.
+This is a novel concept.
 To illustrate the differences, the original text of Cowling's theorem is shown and compared.
 The problem part of the equation is the induction term.
-If we derive the induction term strictly, we will find two terms that are not in the equation of Cowling's theory.
+If we derive the induction term strictly, we find two terms that are not in the equation of Cowling's theory.
 The meaning of these terms (corresponding to self-excited power generation) and their properties will be described.
 Moreover, there are factors that contribute more to power generation in these two terms.
-However, since it is difficult to explain these factors in detail by the method of this paper, only the concept is described.
+However, since it is difficult to explain these factors in detail in this paper, only the concept is described.

 However, the above does not fully explain the stable generation of the magnetic field.
-The process and concerns of the stability of the magnetic field are discussed in the Discussion section.
+The process and concerns of the stability of the magnetic field are addressed in the Discussion section.
 There is a lack of evidence for stable magnetic fields; however, we believe that the above is a useful theory, so we describe our expectation in the Conclusion section.